-- Meetings with supervisor & counsellor cannot be used towards PQSL. - Work related meetings and site visits cannot be used towards PQSL. - Social and networking events are not suitable activities and should not appear in your PQSL record. - PQSL must be planned and discussed with your Supervisor and Counsellor. - You must undertake a minimum of 48 hours' PQSL for each 12 months of structured training.
+- Meetings with supervisor & counsellor cannot be used towards PQSL. - Work related meetings and site visits cannot be used towards PQSL. - Social and networking events are not suitable activities and should not appear in your PQSL record. - You must undertake a minimum of 48 hours' PQSL for each 12 months of structured training.